Rhys Ifans

 Interesting Facts

 • Ifans is involved in charity work.
 In 2017, he became a partner in the social project "7 Ways to End Homelessness."
-Additionally, he bought a pub in his hometown of Pembrokeshire, thus saving it from closure.
+He also bought a pub in his hometown of Pembrokeshire, saving it from closure.

-• In 2002, the actor was involved in a public scandal due to a careless remark in an interview while discussing vacant holiday homes in Wales owned by English people in the 1980s.
+• In 2002, the actor sparked controversy with a careless remark in an interview about vacant holiday homes in Wales owned by English people in the 1980s.
 He emphasized that modern Welsh youth can't afford to live there.
-His monologue gave the impression that Rhys was justifying the actions of a nationalist group that burned these homes.
-His words were condemned by the British online.
+His comments seemed to justify the actions of a nationalist group that had burned these homes.
+His remarks were condemned by British media and online commentators.
 The actor did not clarify or comment on his statements.

 • In 2011, a security guard at Comic-Con claimed the actor pushed him.
 The police had to arrest Rhys.
-However, the incident was soon resolved as no charges were filed due to a lack of evidence.
+However, the incident was quickly resolved when no charges were filed due to lack of evidence.

 Important Dates in Life

-• 1990 – Became the host of a children's quiz show on Welsh television
+• 1990 – Started hosting a children's quiz show on Welsh television

-• 1994 – Enrolled at the Guildhall School of Music and Drama
+• 1994 – Entered the Guildhall School of Music and Drama

 • 1996 – Appeared in the drama "August"